botpress/documentation-v12/docs/main/code.md

 Parameters: `bp`, `event`, `suggestions`, `sessionId`

 A typical operation here is to add a new (elected) suggestion when there is no elected winner.

-## Disabling Hooks & Actions
-Botpress will ignore files starting with a dot (`.`).
-This way, you can disable a hook or Action by merely prefixing the file's name with a dot.

 ## Built-in Skills